patriknyfeldt/view-3d-model/README.md

 }
 ```

-You can pass the `customSettings` object to adjust one or more values like this example:
+You can pass the `customSettings` prop to adjust one or more values like in this example:

-Here we increase the `fov` value to 70, raises the intensity of the `directionalLight` to 1, and sets the `autoRotate` to true.

-To make it easier to set the values of the `customSettings` prop, it's recommended to use the editor by setting prop `useEditor` to `true`.

 ```html
 <ThreeDModel